 2. Taxable income x relevant marginal tax rate = Tax payable on taxable income

 3. Tax payable – non-refundable tax offsets = Net tax payable on taxable income

 4. Net tax payable + HELP debt repayments + Medicare levy and Medicare levy surcharge – tax credits and refundable tax offsets = Refund or amount owing

-At the end of the financial year when your income tax return is lodged, if too much tax has been deducted in the year (through the PAYG Withholding system) a refund will be due to you.
+At the end of the financial year when your income tax return is lodged, if too much tax has been deducted during the year (through the PAYG Withholding system) a refund will be due to you and conversely, if insufficient tax has been deducted throughout the year, you will pay the difference owing to the Tax Office.
 We’ll show examples of calculating net tax payable later.